noahpop77/noahpop77/README.md

 <h1 align="center">Hi, I'm Brian Sawa</h1>
-<h3 align="center">A passionate Information Security professional interested in Solutions architecture and Software Engineering</h3>
+<h3 align="center">A passionate Information Security professional interested in Solutions architecture and Software Engineering.
+I have been really enjoying rekindling my love for C++ with a recent project called Papy and always on the hunt for fun tech to tinker with (I can stop any time I want I swear).</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/noahpop77](https://github.com/noahpop77)